Our bodies are like a finely tuned orchestra, with each nutrient playing a crucial role in maintaining optimal health.

 11. Slow healing wounds

-Slow-healing wounds can be a red flag indicating that your body is not getting the vital nutrients it needs to repair and rejuvenate itself.
+Slow-healing wounds may suggest a deficiency in essential nutrients needed for recovery.
 But fear not!
 There are ways to avoid this frustrating ordeal and give your body the nourishment it craves.

-Don’t forget about vitamin A either, found in colorful fruits and vegetables, as it helps with the formation of new blood vessels.
+Don’t forget about vitamin A either, found in colorful fruits and vegetables, as it helps with the formation of new blood vessels (42).

 Now, it’s time to address those unhealthy habits.
 Smoking is notorious for impairing blood circulation and oxygen delivery, which can seriously hamper the healing process.
 So, stub that cigarette out and let your wounds breathe in fresh, healing air.